k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Troubleshooting.md

 ## 404 and 502 Errors

 After creating your first Space, you will need to wait for Fabric to come up.
-Unless it up you may get a 404 error if Traefik hasn't yet processed its new ingress rules which may take a few seconds.
+Unless it's up, you may get a 404 error if Traefik hasn't yet processed its new ingress rules, which may take a few seconds.
 Otherwise, you might get a 502 error if Traefik is ready but Fabric is not yet ready.
 Give it some time.

-To restart Traefik (e.g., after configuring your TSL certificates), run the command below:
+To restart Traefik (e.g., after configuring your TLS certificates), run the command below:

 ```bash
 docker compose -f k2vingress-compose.yaml restart